 - Improved cash flow.

-4. An established financial policy is the first step in having financial conversation with patients, as well as the number one tool to increase patient collections.
+4. An established financial policy is the first step in having a financial conversation with patients, as well as the number one tool to increase patient collections.
 If your practice does not have a policy, work with your billing company to develop a policy for patients to follow.

 5. The financial policy informs patients on: